-We have granted the underwriters a 30-day option to purchase up to additional shares at the initial public offering price, less underwriting discounts and commissions.
+We have granted the underwriters a 30-day option to purchase up to 1,500,000 additional shares at the initial public offering price, less underwriting discounts and commissions.

-Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise in full their option to purchase additional shares).
+Common stock to be outstanding immediately after this offering purchase additional shares).